 SOWI has Athlete Input Councils (AIC) at the Headquarters, Regional and local levels.
-The statewide council has representatives from each Region and meets periodically to discuss statewide topics such as leadership training, athlete health, inclusion and youth programming, and more.
+The statewide council has representatives from each Region and meets five times per year to discuss statewide issues such as ALPs workshops, ALPs award criteria, athletes assisting with fundraising and more.
 Regional and local councils operate in much the same way, but address Regional or local Agency issues.
 See page 4 for a Sample Athlete Council Agreement.